-One very important aspect of the TV6 Canathon is that all food collected in a community stays there to “help feed a hungry neighbor.”
+All food collected in a community through the TV6 Canathon stays there to “help feed a hungry neighbor.”
 Once the food is collected, it is distributed through St. Vincent DePaul Society and Salvation Army food banks and food pantries affiliated with various local churches.

 The impact of the annual TV6 Canathon can be felt in nearly every community throughout a 10 county area in Upper Michigan.
-The 2017 TV6 Canathon will begin collection on November 13 and wrap up on December 6 with a live one-hour commercial free TV6 Canathon program from 7-8 p.m.
+The 2018 TV6 Canathon will officially begin collections on November 12 and wrap up on December 5 with a live, one-hour, commercial-free TV6 Canathon program from 7-8 p.m.
 EST. If you would like more information on the TV6 Canathon or would like to get involved please contact TV6 Canathon Director Scott Zerbel at 906-315-4297 or by email at email@example.com.

 **Events and drop-off points are subject to change.**